(Formatted for Web Reading)

-He rotated the flame between his fingers until it flattened into a blue disk.
-He placed the disk between his thumb and forefinger, and with a flick of his wrist, skipped it across the water.
-The disk danced on the river’s surface until it reached the other side, and then skipped its way back.
+He rotated the flame between his fingers flattening it into a blue disc.
+He placed it between his thumb and forefinger, and with a flick of his wrist, skipped it across the water.
+The disc danced on the river’s surface until it reached the other side, and then skipped its way back.
 Fergus held up his hand and caught it.
 The flame disappeared.

 Karn’s eyes widened.
-“That was amazing!”
-Karn pretended to cast flame across the water.
+“That was incredible!”
+He pretended to cast flame across the water.

 “That, Karn, is just the beginning.
 You have two paths laid before your feet.
-You’re the second son.
+You’re the second son of Rhymus.
 Your brother, Orin, will be chieftain.”

 Karn stared up at him.